HaiyanJia-Lehigh/DataVisualization/Tableau.md

 - Drag 48 States to Dashboard.
 It comes with the year slider, gender filter -- and the entire list of names, which is not necessary.
 Drag and separate the slider and gender filter from the list of top names.
 Click on drop down menu for Top Names and select Remove from Dashboard.
 - Reposition and make larger the year slider and the gender filter
 - Drag Alaska and Hawaii to Dashboard.
 Remove top names but keep the slider and gender filter
 - If time, eventually we need to have just one year slider and one gender filter for the entire dashboard.
-Steps for doing this change often.
-- - Try clicking on main map and in top right get drop-down menu, click "Use as Filter."
-The main map should now control as a filter the other maps and even charts.
-- - If not, try Dashboard Actions and choose Filter and target three sheets.
-- - If not, select the 48 State Sheet, right click on Filter, select apply to worksheet, select all using related data sources
+- - Select the filters of the 48 State Sheet, right click on Filter, select apply to worksheet, select all using related data sources
 - Drag and resize until the maps seem right to you

 **Adding a title**